sheldonucr/ucr-eecs168-lab/lab4/README.md

 _**Fig. 50.
 Full RTL and Physical Toolflow for IC design**_

-Let's get some timing, area, power reports from Design Compiler.
+Let's get some timing, area, power reports from `Design Compiler`.

 You need to re-run all design compiler step first for your GCD design.